ITI Career Options: Top Course, Scope, Job Opportunities

 1. Government Sector Jobs

-The public/government sector is considered as one of the significant employers to ITIs students.
-Job opportunities in the government sector for ITI students includes,
+The public/government sector is considered one of the significant employers for ITI students.
+Job opportunities in the government sector for ITI students include,

 • Indian Railways